 The amount of material you can save depends on your design and the options you choose, but in general you can easily save 40% compared with the original design!

-The first picture is the manually optimized original, the second picture with Block Nesting applied and the last one is with the True Shape Nesting result.
+The first picture is the original design, the second picture with Block Nesting applied and the last one is with the True Shape Nesting result.
+With the nesting tools you can easily fit your design on output format and reduce your media waste!